-Eleven buildings remained on the site after the hospital closure.
+Twenty-two buildings made up the hospital campus.
+There were eleven buildings remaining as of January 2021 when the new board took office.
 Ten of these buildings have since been demolished.
 The one building that remains, Building 14, the former laundry facility, will be converting into an open-environment programming and meeting space.